Chapter 61:

 “Aes, be careful,” I warned, watching as the dragon looked in the direction of the archer.
 “It’s older than we anticipated!”

-Glancing my way, the creature locked eyes with me before it slinked back into the fog and sand.
+Glancing my way, the creature locked eyes with me.
+Hateful intent burned behind the glowing gaze before it slinked back into the sand and disappeared.

 Wait, can it understand me?
 Crap!
 I looked around as I continued my sprint towards Sharzin.
 Double crap!
 Triple crap!